CraftAcademyLabs/ca_course/bmi_challenge/step_4_acceptance_tests.md

 ```
 ![Web page accessed using a local web server](../images/bmi_sinatra_interface.png)

-You can go ahead an enter some values in the fields and see if everything is working as it should.
+You can go ahead and enter some values in the fields and see if everything is working as it should.

 **To stop the server in your terminal, just press the `ctrl` + `C` keys on your keyboard.
 To start it again, just type `rackup` and press enter.**